What is the first thing that a user gets to see when he/she visits your Drupal website?

 The theme of the website!

 There are boatloads of themes (both free and paid) available for Drupal 8, see Top Free And Premium Drupal 8 Themes.
 But what do you do if you could not find a theme that suits your requirements?
 Well then, you need not worry!
 You have arrived at the perfect place to start learning how to develop themes for Drupal 8.
+So, let’s dive into the world of Drupal hosting and theme development!

 This Drupal 8 theme development tutorial is the first installment of a multi-part series on the topic In this part, I will show you how to setup the basic theme related files so that the Drupal 8 core could recognize the files.
 This process has the following seven steps: